-Also please ensure that any additional items not specified by Auto Trail that are stored in this compartment are secured correctly and cannot damage any pipe work or fittings, or block the ventilation.
+Also please ensure that any additional items stored in this compartment are secure and cannot damage any pipe work or fittings, or block the ventilation.

-Connecting / Changing A Gas Cylinde
+Connecting / Changing A Gas Cylinder

 Before you can connect a gas cylinder to your vehicle you will have to obtain the correct type of high pressure hose for the type of bottle you have chosen (different European countries have different connections).
 This hose should be fitted to the bulkhead mounted gas regulator fitted inside your gas compartment.